 But a closer look reveals that there’s plenty of fresh and unique shows to watch this fall, even if many of them aren’t entirely original.
-Whether you’re looking for a bone-chilling taken on modern America, an escapist epic that’s great for all ages, or a blood-soaked video game adaptation that surprisingly doesn’t suck, we’ve got you covered.
+Whether you’re looking for a bone-chilling taken on modern America, an escapist epic that’s great for all ages, or a blood-soaked video game adaptation that takes fandom to religious new levels, we’ve got you covered.

 Inverse is kicking off one of the busiest times of the year for any television fan with a roundup of 15 shows worth checking out this fall.
 We’re looking at five great shows that offer a uniquely twisted take on money’s evil influence in modern America, led by The Purge, a 10-episode miniseries adaptation of the pulpy horror movie franchise with surprisingly political undertones.

 Later this month we’ll take a look at how Netflix’s new series The Dragon Prince from Wondestorm (a new studio created by the guys behind Avatar: The Last Airbender) raises the bar for epic sagas on television.
-Then, as the air turns crisp and September gives way to October, we’ll highlight Castlevania Season 2, a gory anime that takes the classic side-scrolls video game to exciting new places, along with four other successful adaptations hitting TVs and streaming platforms this fall.
+Then, as the air turns crisp and September gives way to October, we’ll highlight Castlevania Season 2 and producer Adi Shankar’s vision for a new pop culture religion, along with four other shows that play with religious faith in interesting new ways.